 How To Embed Video in Outlook using Image?

-In a normal state copy any YouTube video and paste it into your message body, help you send the link to your recipient, but it’s not considered embedded.
+In a normal state copy any YouTube video and pasting it into your message body, helps you send the link to your recipient, but it’s not considered embedded.
 Follow these steps:

 - Open Outlook >> Insert Thumbnail Image and add a hyperlink to it.